tpremoli/ADMIRE-DL/README.md

 and is useful for uploading the models to a cloud storage service.
 This is not necessary for the use of the program.

+9. `generate_augmentations.py`

+This script generates augmentations for a preprocessed dataset.
+This is useful for visualizing the impact of the employed augmentations used in the paper.

 ### Extensions

 #### T1_2_MNI_152_1mm.cnf